 Building Cross Platform Applications Overview

-This guide introduces the Xamarin platform and how to architect a cross-platform application to maximize code re-use and deliver a high-quality native experience on all of the main mobile platforms: iOS, Android and Windows Phone.
+This guide first introduces the Xamarin platform.
+It will discuss how to architect a cross-platform application to maximize code reuse.
+Then finally, how to deliver a high-quality native experience on iOS and Android mobile platforms.

-The approach used in this document is generally applicable to both productivity apps and game apps, however the focus is on productivity and utility (non-game applications).
-See the Introduction to MonoGame document or check out Visual Studio Tools for Unity for cross-platform game development guidance.
+The approach used in this document can be used for both productivity apps and game apps, however the focus is on productivity and utility (non-game applications).
+See Visual Studio Tools for Unity for cross-platform game development guidance.

 The phrase “write-once, run everywhere” is often used to extol the virtues of a single codebase that runs unmodified on multiple platforms.
-While it has the benefit of code re-use, that approach often leads to applications that have a lowest-common-denominator feature-set and a generic-looking user interface that does not fit nicely into any of the target platforms.
+While it has the benefit of code reuse, that approach has drawbacks.
+Two common drawbacks are applications that have a lowest-common-denominator feature-set, and a generic-looking user interface that doesn't fit nicely into any of the target platforms.

-Xamarin is not just a “write-once, run everywhere” platform, because one of its strengths is the ability to implement native user interfaces specifically for each platform.
-However, with thoughtful design it’s still possible to share most of the non-user interface code and get the best of both worlds: write your data storage and business logic code once, and present native UIs on each platform.
+Xamarin isn't just a “write-once, run everywhere” platform, because one of its strengths is the ability to implement native user interfaces specifically for each platform.
+However, with thoughtful design it’s still possible to share most of the non-user interface code and get the best of both worlds.
+Write your data storage and business logic code once, and present native UIs on each platform.
 This document discusses a general architectural approach to achieve this goal.

 - Use C# - Write your apps in C#.
-Existing code written in C# can be ported to iOS and Android using Xamarin very easily, and obviously used in Windows apps.
+Existing code written in C# can be ported to iOS and Android using Xamarin easily, and used in Windows apps.